SEMO vs. Eastern Illinois Prediction, Game Preview: FCS Spring Football

 Eastern Illinois did not make much through the air two years ago, even though it was always behind and had just won the game, but the receiving duct is experienced and should be stealthy, and QB Harry Woodberry is at least one Experienced – now he has to be more precise and cut down on the contradictions.

-There should be enough drama behind the line for defense.
-Well, SEMO is unlikely to be explosive right out of the gate, and …
+There should be enough drama behind the line for the defense to be okay, SEMO is unlikely to be explosive right out of the gate, and …

 What is going to happen